 The threat of rain and bad luck aside, he felt invigorated as he drew closer to academy grounds.
-He was drawing on the ambient mana suffusing the area around the hole, replenishing the mana reserves he spent levitating that girl's bicycle.
-Mage academies were almost always built on top of mana wells for the express purpose of exploiting this effect – an area with such high ambient mana levels was a perfect place for inexperienced wizards to practice their spellcasting at, since anytime they run out of mana they could supplement their natural mana regeneration by replenishing their mana reserves from their very surroundings.
+He was drawing on the ambient mana suffusing the area around the Hole, replenishing the mana reserves he spent levitating that girl's bicycle.
+Mage academies are almost always built on top of mana wells for the express purpose of exploiting this effect – an area with such high ambient mana levels is a perfect place for inexperienced mages to practice their spellcasting, since anytime they run out of mana they can supplement their natural mana regeneration by replenishing their mana reserves from their very surroundings.

 He dismissed the mana construct holding the apple in the air and let it fall down on his palm.
 He wished he had some kind of rain protection spell – the first drops of rain were already starting to fall.
 That, or an umbrella.
 Either would work just fine, except an umbrella didn't require several years of training to use.

 "Magic can be such a rip-off at times," said Zorian gloomily.

 He took a deep breath and started running.

 - break -

 "Huh.
 So there is a rain protection spell," mumbled Zorian as he watched raindrops splattering upon an invisible barrier in front of him.
 He extended his hand over the edge of the barrier, and it passed unimpeded.
 He withdrew his suddenly rather wet hand into the safety of the barrier and followed the boundary as far as his eyes could see.
 From what he could tell, the barrier encircled the entire academy compound (no small feat, as academy grounds were quite extensive) in a protective bubble that stopped the rain – and only rain - from penetrating it.
 Apparently the academy upgraded its wards again, because they didn't have this feature the last time it was raining.